alhewitt/alhewitt.github.io/pulsars.md

 # Pulsars

-Pulsars are the rigid, dense stellar remnants left over after a star between 1.4 and 3 solar masses goes supernova.
+Pulsars are the rigid, dense stellar remnants left over after a star over around 8 solar masses goes supernova.

 These objects spin incredibly quickly as a result of angular momentum being conserved as they go from the radius of the sun to just a few kms.
 Sometimes their frequencies can reach up to 100x a second, corresponding to a speed at the crust of ~10% of the speed of light.
 These millisecond pulsars achieve these frequencies during their lifetimes as they are sped up “recycled” by processes such as accretion.